Karsha Monastery: Structure

 The monastery, the largest monastery of Zanskar, has a number of shrines and has been embellished with exquisite paintings by the Lama Dzadpa Dorje.
 It also houses the relics of Dorje Rinchen.
 100 monks reside in this monastery.
 The popular festival held in the monastery precincts is called the Gustor festival, celebrated between the 26th and 29th day of the sixth month of the Tibetan calendar, when events such as the sacred masked cham dance take place.
 The monastery also has bone relics of Dorje Rinchen and serves as the residence of approximately 100 monks.

 Other temples built close to the monastery are Thugsjechhenpoi Lhakhang and the Lhakhang Karpo.
 Other Monasteries in the vicinity are the Khagsar Monastery, Purang Monastery and Phagspa Monastery.
-A nunnery known as 'Dorjezong', is located at the top of the valley.
+Dorjee Zong Nunnery, founded in the 14th century and one of the oldest monastic centres in Zanskar, is located at the top of the valley.
 In the nunnery, a sacred image of 11-headed Avaloketeshvara is deified.

 In the Karsha monastery there is a cloth painting, unfolded by the Lamas, which is intricately embroidered in gold and colourful threads on an orange cloth, which depicts Buddha surrounded by his tutelary deities.